liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

 and the referenced View class.
 The layout for Guestbook List Screenlet's View, `list_guestbooks.xml`, must reference `GuestbookListView` and contain the same `ProgressBar` and `RecyclerView` as all list Screenlet View layouts.
-Even the `android:id` values are the same; they're hardcoded into the list Screenlet framework and changing them will cause your app to crash.
+Even the `android:id` values are the same--they're hardcoded into the list Screenlet framework and changing them will cause your app to crash.

 Create the layout file `res/layout/list_guestbooks.xml` and replace its contents